Avaiga/taipy-doc/docs/knowledge_base/demos/tweet_generation.md

 Welcome to Taipy's Tweet Generation demo, where we showcase the exceptional capabilities of our AI-powered platform.
-In this demo, we will explain the description and how our Tweet Generation works, demonstrating how you can use Taipy to create unique Tweets effortlessly.
+In this demo, we will explain how our Tweet Generation works, demonstrating how you can use Taipy to create unique Tweets effortlessly.

 # Understanding Tweet Generation